ziqiangpatrickli/fenestraephysicalmodeling/README.md

-Mathematica file for the physical modeling of fenestrae/plasmodesmata formation during cytokinesis in plants.
+Wolfram Mathematice notebook used to compute the results of the plasmodesmata model in Li, Moreau et al. 2024.